-- 3.1 To provide tenants and residents with certainty relating to the future of their homes and to enable the Community Commission to consider this report. - 3.2 To enable those units currently vacant in Exeter House to be brought back into use, to ensure all of the Council's rented flats within the block meet the Decent Homes standard and to enable the Community Commission to consider this report.
+- 3.1 To provide tenants and residents with certainty relating to the future of their homes. - 3.2 To enable those units currently vacant in Exeter House to be brought back into use, to ensure all of the Council's rented flats within the block meet the Decent Homes standard. - 3.3 To enable the Community Commission to consider the report and to enable any subsequent comments to be reported back to Cabinet.